cpske/ISP/feedback/movierental.md

 ### Incomplete Method

-This code works in Python, but it produce an error in other languages (won't even compile in Java), and is generally not good programming.
+This code works in Python, but it is not good programming style.
+In a language like Java or Kotlin, it won't even compile!

-Why is the method "incomplete"?
+Why is the `get_movie` method "incomplete"?

 ```python
 # in MovieCatalog